-- The General Medical Council (GMC) hears complaints about serious professional misconduct by a GP or hospital doctor.
-The address of the GMC is: 178 Great Portland Street, London W1N 6JE.
-Tel: 020 7580 7642
+The General Medical Council (GMC) is responsible for managing complaints about professional misconduct by doctors working in GP surgeries or hospitals.
+Their address is: 178 Great Portland Street, London W1N 6JE.
+Tel: 020 7580 7642.

-- The General Dental Council is an organisation which regulates the dental profession in the UK.
+The General Dental Council is responsible for regulating the dental profession in the UK.

-- The Nursing and Midwifery Council (UKCC) is an organisation set up by Parliament to protect the public by ensuring that nurses and midwives provide high standards of care to their patients and clients.
+The Nursing and Midwifery Council was created by Parliament to ensure that high standards of care were delivered by nurses and midwives.